-I think it doesn’t happen because students don’t know where to start.
-They aren’t skilled enough to closely read a book or even article on their own.
+I think it doesn’t happen because students don’t know where to start, and they aren’t skilled enough to closely read a book or even article on their own.
 They don’t know how to compare and contrast passages well—the very thing I’m doing here.
-So I could assign a book about baseball and work through the close reading stuff in class, but most people aren’t that interested in the subject, and then the people interested in fashion will be left out (even then, most students who say they’re interested in fashion actually appear to mean they skim Cosmo and Vogue).
+So I could assign a book about baseball and work through the “close reading” practice in class, but most people aren’t that interested in the subject, and then the people interested in fashion or math will be left out (and most students who say they’re “interested in fashion” appear to mean they skim Cosmo and Vogue).

 There may be more to the story of why students are writing about 1984 and not “what constitutes a good dessert” beyond “a series of historical accidents.”
 Those accidents are part of the story, but not all.